mathigon/textbooks/content/euclidean-geometry/content.md

 {.task} Draw an [equilateral triangle](gloss:equilateral-triangle) using just a straight-edge and compass.

 To begin, draw a line segment anywhere in a box on the right.
-With the
-<x-target no-margins to="#equilateral .tool:nth-child(3)">line tool</x-target>
-selected, simply drag from start to end.
+With the [{.no-margins} line tool](->#equilateral_.tool:nth-child(3)) selected, simply drag from start to end.
 This segment will be one of the sides of the triangle.

 {.reveal(when="segment0")} Next, draw two circles that have one of the endpoints of the line segments as center, and go through the other endpoint.
-With the <x-target no-margins to="#equilateral .tool:nth-child(5)">circle tool</x-target> selected, simply drag from one endpoint to the other.
+With the [{.no-margins} circle tool](->#equilateral_.tool:nth-child(5)) selected, simply drag from one endpoint to the other.

 {.reveal(when="circle1 circle2")} We already have two vertices of the triangle, and the third one is the intersection of the two circles.
 Use the line tool